 In contrast, it is comparatively easy to model photovoltaic materials on a computer.
 Computational modeling of photovoltaic materials is pushing forward the state of photovoltaic energy generation due to its ability to “pre-screen” potential technologies.
 Computational scientists are able to predict the properties of a large number of photovoltaic materials in a systematic fashion using electronic structure codes such as FHI-aims.
 The results of an initial broad study are sifted through1, and a select set of promising materials based on their predicted physical properties are selected.
 These promising materials are then handed off to a research group specializing in laboratory studies, who can create the material in a laboratory setting and further assess its suitability for future photovoltaic applications.
 Computational modeling of materials is now viewed to be a “third pillar” of science, and experimental and computational collaboration is increasingly the standard approach for materials discovery.

-As part of this work, our group at Duke is in close collaboration with the experimental group of Prof. David Mitzi (website) to design efficient, cheap, non-toxic photovoltaic materials.
+When I was at Duke, our group at Duke was in close collaboration with the experimental group of Prof. David Mitzi (website) to design efficient, cheap, non-toxic photovoltaic materials.
 This project provides a unifying force for our group’s research, as the photovoltaic materials that we are modeling contain enough atoms that they require supercomputing resources to accurate model, and the electronic properties that we are predicting to determine if a material is suitable for subsequent experimental study require careful understanding of a relativistic effect known as “spin-orbit coupling” (see next section).

-Our joint research with Prof. Mitzi is focused on two potential families of technologies: CZTS-derived structures and 2D organic-inorganic perovskites.
+My previous joint research with Prof. Mitzi is focused on two potential families of technologies: CZTS-derived structures and 2D organic-inorganic perovskites.
 CZTS (Cu2ZnSnS4, to be precise) was previously identified to be a promising candidate for photovoltaic applications, however it is difficult to create reliably in practice due to “anti-site disordering defects”.
 It is the goal of that project to design materials similar to CZTS but without the presence of anti-site disordering defects.
 2D organic-inorganic perovskites (2D HOIPs) are an interesting class of materials which incorporate both 2D inorganic layers and organic molecules.
 These two components of a 2D HOIP can be varied independently of one another, potentially enabling “tunable” electronics that can be tailor-made for a particular task.
 Additionally, 2D HOIPs provide the opportunity for collaboration between two fields of study which do not ordinarily closely interact: materials scientists/condensed matter physicists who are experienced in 2D inorganic materials, and organic chemists who are experienced in organic molecules.
 Our work on 2D HOIPs was featured on the National Science Foundation homepage on October 8th, 2018 at https://nsf.gov/news/news_summ.jsp?cntn_id=296876 .

 1 It should be stressed that computational pre-screening should not be viewed as a way to fully automate materials discovery.
 The results obtained are approximations only, which may be “basically correct” or completely wrong.
 It is the task of trained computational/theoretical scientists to interpret these results and assess their plausibility, which requires extensive analysis based on years of training.